DoublePrecisionSoftware/jsontl/README.md

 }
 ```

-####The `when` condition
+####Conditional Operations

-The `when` condition in JSONT transform operations contains an object with a set of key/value pairs that must *all* exist and match the values of that in the target object.
+The `when` condition in JSONT transform operations defines an object with a set of key/value pairs that must *all* and match the values of that in the target object.

+The `if` condition is similar to the `when` condition, but performs an `OR` operation.
+If *any* values provided match that of the data, the operation is excuted.

 ##Changelog